ichiwa/dependency-import-counter/README.md

 ## Install

+To install dependency-import-counter globally, use the following command:

 ```bash
 $ npm install -g dependency-import-counter
 ```

 ## Usage

-Please pass the directory to be examined.
-The default directory is `.src`.
+You can specify the directory to be analyzed.
+If no directory is specified, the default directory is ./src.

 ```bash
 $ dependency-import-counter ./src